software-engineering-at-home/content/channel/001-Topic-Overview-for-2021.md

 Programming is a vast field of a approaches which explores how we interact with computers through code; everything from abstract symbol manipulation, data structures, APIs, algorithms, linting, and code quality.

-Disparate from "Programming Languages", programming as an approach, looks at key topics such as Program structure, Code architecture, Object Orientated Programming, Functional Programming, Non-functional side effects, Coupling and cohesion, and so on.
+Disparate from the specialism Programming Languages, Programming as an Approach, looks at key topics such as Program structure, Code architecture, Object Orientated Programming, Functional Programming, Non-functional side effects, Coupling and cohesion, and so on.
 There will be some overlap here between Computer Science as a specialism, but Programming should be more practical and less theoretical than the concepts presented elsewhere.

 ---